TKomericki/Rhetos-wiki/Data-migration.md

 ### Rules for writing data-migration scripts

 1. Each script must have a unique tag at the beginning (GUID is recommended).
-   Based on that tag, Rhetos monitors which scripts are already executed.
+   Based on that tag, Rhetos monitors which scripts have already been executed.
-   After the deployment, the script's that should not be edited, otherwise the script might be executed again on the same database.
 2. The script may only read and write data from the migration tables; it should never directly access the original tables.
    The migration tables are created by `DataMigrationUse` procedure, executed at the beginning of the script.
    They have same name as the original tables, but are placed in the database schema with "_" prefix (underscore).